 Greenville-Pitt County is centrally situated to serve the largest concentration of population and industry in eastern North Carolina (more than 812,000 people within 45 miles).
 Greenville (35 square miles) and Pitt County (656.52 square miles) are located in the north central coastal plains region of eastern North Carolina, 85 miles east of Raleigh, 87 miles west of the Atlantic Ocean, and 265 miles south of Washington DC.
 Pitt County, also known as the Greenville, NC MSA, is one of the fastest growing urban centers in North Carolina.
 It is also a leading retail center in eastern North Carolina and ranks as one of only a dozen billion dollar retail markets in the state.
 The local economy is well diversified with industries in advanced manufacturing, pharmaceuticals, life science, and food processing.

 With a population of 92,451, Greenville is the 10th largest in North Carolina.
-Strategically located off the east coast, Greenville offers convenient access to rail, air, ports and roads.
+Strategically located off the east coast, Greenville offers convenient access to rail, air, ports and roads and is widely recognized as the cultural, educational, economic, and medical hub of eastern North Carolina.
 The community manages its own utilities through Greenville Utilities Commission (GUC), which provides quality water, sewer, gas and power to residents and businesses and alike.
 The City of Greenville is ranked in the top ten of the nation's "Best Small Places For Business and Careers" by Forbes Magazine.

 Our excellent affordability, geographic location, and natural resources, combined with out cultural, economic, educational, and medical amenities make Greenville-Pitt County a preferred destination for business and leisure travelers, and a wonderful place to live, work and play!